 CEO of Aboriginal group whose rock shelters Rio Tinto destroyed steps down

-MELBOURNE, July 27 (Reuters) - The chief executive of the Aboriginal group whose ancient rock shelters Rio Tinto Ltd (RIO.AX) detonated for an iron ore mine last year is stepping down from the organisation, the group said on Tuesday.
+MELBOURNE (Reuters) - The chief executive of the Aboriginal group whose ancient rock shelters Rio Tinto Ltd detonated for an iron ore mine last year is stepping down from the organisation, the group said on Tuesday.

 Carol Meredith will leave the role in September to spend more time with family overseas and the search for a new chief executive is underway, the PKKP Aboriginal Corporation, which administers the lands of the Puutu Kunti Kurrama and Pinikura people, said in a statement.